HL7/fhir-sdoh-clinicalcare/input/pagecontent/assessment_instrument_support.md

 </table>

 * The above question and the set of answer choices provides information about a possible HRSN related to Housing Instability or Homelessness.
-* Although Observation.value: LA31993-1 (I have a steady place to live) does not indicate a HRSN, the Observation still provides information about Homelessness and Housing Instability.
+* Although `Observation.value`: LA31993-1 (I have a steady place to live) does not indicate a HRSN, the Observation still provides information about Homelessness and Housing Instability.
-* Observation.value: LA31994-9 (I have a place to live today, but I am worried about losing it in the future) provides information about Housing Instability but also shows that the individual is not experiencing Homelessness.
+* `Observation.value`: LA31994-9 (I have a place to live today, but I am worried about losing it in the future) provides information about Housing Instability but also shows that the individual is not experiencing Homelessness.
-* Regardless of the answer chosen, Gravity recommends using [homelessness](CodeSystem-SDOHCC-CodeSystemTemporaryCodes.html#SDOHCC-CodeSystemTemporaryCodes-homelessness) AND [housing-instability](CodeSystem-SDOHCC-CodeSystemTemporaryCodes.html#SDOHCC-CodeSystemTemporaryCodes-housing-instability) for `Observation.category` for any Observation with Observation.code: 71802-3.
+* Regardless of the answer chosen, Gravity recommends using [homelessness](CodeSystem-SDOHCC-CodeSystemTemporaryCodes.html#SDOHCC-CodeSystemTemporaryCodes-homelessness) AND [housing-instability](CodeSystem-SDOHCC-CodeSystemTemporaryCodes.html#SDOHCC-CodeSystemTemporaryCodes-housing-instability) for `Observation.category` for any Observation with `Observation.code`: 71802-3.

 **Example 3**: Since Gravity Project terminology development for SDOH domains is an ongoing process, some domains may not yet be represented in the [SDOHCC ValueSet SDOH Category] value set.
 When a question and its complete answer set address an SDOH domain that is not represented in the `Observation.category` value set, use `Observation.category`: [sdoh-category-unspecified](CodeSystem-SDOHCC-CodeSystemTemporaryCodes.html#SDOHCC-CodeSystemTemporaryCodes-sdoh-category-unspecified).
 If desired, Observationcategory.text can be used to further specify the domain.